-- 1. Align the throat plate (17) as shown in Figure E, and insert the tabs on the back of the throat plate into the holes on the back of the table opening. - Turn the locking screw 30 with a screw driver clockwise 90° to lock the table insert in place. - 3.
-The throat plate includes four adjustment screws which raise or lower the throat plate.
+- 1. Align the throat plate 16 as shown in Figure E, and insert the tabs on the back of the throat plate into the holes on the back of the table opening. - 2.
+Turn the locking screw 40 clockwise 90° to lock the table insert in place. - 3.
+The throat plate includes four adjustment screws 25 which raise or lower the throat plate.
 When properly adjusted, the front of the throat plate should be flush or slightly below the surface of the table top and secured in place.
 The rear of the throat plate should be flush or slightly above the table top.

 WARNING: Never use the machine without the throat plate.
-Immediately replace the throatplate when worn or damaged.
+Immediately replace the throat plate when worn or damaged.

-Removing the Throat Plate
+To Remove the Throat Plate

-- 1. Remove the throat plate 17 by turning the locking screw 30 with a screw driver 90° anti-clockwise - 2.
-Pull throat plate up and forward to expose the inside of the saw.
+- 1. Remove the throat plate 16 by turning the locking screw 40 90° anti-clockwise - Using finger hole 26, pull throat plate up and forward to expose the inside of the saw.
 DO NOT operate the saw without the throat plate.
+If using a dado blade, use proper dado throat plate (sold separately).